JaneliaSciComp/VVDViewer/README.md

 https://github.com/JaneliaSciComp/exllsm-circuit-reconstruction/blob/master/docs/NeuronSegmentation.md

 Joshua L Lillvis, Hideo Otsuna, Xiaoyu Ding, Igor Pisarev, Takashi Kawase, Jennifer Colonell, Konrad Rokicki, Cristian Goina, Ruixuan Gao, Amy Hu, Kaiyu Wang, John Bogovic, Daniel E Milkie, Linus Meienberg, Brett D Mensh, Edward S Boyden, Stephan Saalfeld, Paul W Tillberg, Barry J Dickson (2022) Rapid reconstruction of neural circuits using tissue expansion and light sheet microscopy *eLife* [11:e81248](https://doi.org/10.7554/eLife.81248  )

-## How to Cite

-If you use VVDViewer in work that leads to published research, we humbly ask that you add the following to the 'Acknowledgments' section of your paper:
-"This work was made possible in part by software funded by the NIH: Fluorender: An Imaging Tool for Visualization and Analysis of Confocal Data as Applied to Zebrafish Research, R01-GM098151-01."

 ## Licenses